kgitthoene/grav-plugin-shortcode-external-caller/README.md

 Stdin: YAML file with map definitions.

 Output: JSON.
 The JSON output is processed by this plugin.
 And HTML is placed to the page.
 This indirection and its use is described [above](#return-json).

+For a complete documentation of this program see: [create-embedded-map.md](bin/create-embedded-map.md)